UBC-MDS/programming-in-python-for-data-science/slides/module1_00.md

 # Module Learning Outcomes

-Notes: In this module you will be introduced to data frames, tidy data, the python pandas package and learn how to manipute data.
+Notes: In this module you will be introduced to dataframes, the Python Pandas package and learn how to manipute data.

 ---